sjiangDA/SasSubmit/Readme.md

 # Usage
 * Open command Platte and type in `create session`.
-* On the lower screen find the "Session to Create:" box, and type in the session you want to create. "studio", "studio_ue", "classic" stands for SAS studio, SAS studio university edition, classic SAS.
+* On the lower screen find the "Session to Create:" box, and type in the session you want to create.
 If you type anything else it would fail.
-* Wait for the session to be created.
-* When the session is ready submit code using `F3`.
-* Keep your Sublime application running, otherwise all the sessions would be closed.
-Also keep the Chrome window open by the session open, otherwise that session would be killed.
-* You can create multiple sessions, and you can also switch to different sessions by opening command Platte and type in "choose session".
+    -  "studio" stands for SAS studio
+    -  "studio_ue" stands for SAS studio university edition
+    -  "classic" stands for the traditionally used SAS program
 * You can create multiple sessions for each type of session.
 Specifically for "classic" session,
     - if you type "classic" in the "create session" prompt, it will create a "classic:default" session.
 For "classic:default" session, SasSubmit will submit SAS command to the most recently activated SAS window.
     - if you type "classic:XXXXX", where "XXXXX" is not "default", for example, "classic:project_1", it will create a "classic:XXXXX" session.
 These types of session is not the same as "classic:default" as the location of your SAS program will be remembered in these sessions.
+* Wait for the session to be created.
+* When the session is ready submit code using `F3`.
+* Keep your Sublime application running, otherwise the connection between sublime and all existing sessions will be broken.
+Also keep the Chrome window open by the session open, otherwise that session would be killed.
+* You can create multiple sessions, and you can also switch to different sessions by opening command Platte and type in "choose session".

 # Debug
 This plugin is still in the alpha stage and I haven't tested thoroughly.
 If you have problem such as session cannot be created or submitting does not work, please first read Sublime "Packages/SasSubmit/SasSubmit.log"or submit an issue.